janniks/basetag/README.md

 The lookup is routed natively to your projects files.

 To NodeJS, both methods of requiring look the same, because the files are literally the same files.
-We can use both methods in the same project and NodeJS will cache imports correctly.
+Both methods can be used in the same project and NodeJS will cache imports correctly.

 ## License ⚖️